CONNECT TO THE BEST OF CARTAGENA, COLOMBIA

 Fruit Salad La Matuna, near Hotel Stil

-Also in La Matuna, but in the neighbouring Plaza of Benko (formerly Plazaleta de Telecom) near the Hotel Stil, you'll find a mobile fruit salad cart.
+Also in La Matuna, but in the neighbouring Plaza Benko (formerly Plazaleta de Telecom) near the Hotel Stil, you'll find a mobile fruit salad cart.
 For 2,000 pesos, they will cut up and choc-fill a polystyrene container (sorry environment) with an assortment of watermelon, papaya, pineapple, grapes and banana.
 I think it's excellent value.
 You can also talk them down to a 1,000 half-serve that is pretty darn filling.

-Ciudad Movil Pizza Getsemani, Calle Espiritu Santo
+Ciudad Movil Pizza Getsemani, Calle Espiritu Santo - CLOSED

 Laguna Azul Centro Commercial Getsemani, Calle Larga (in front of Donde Pacho).